 Logic often requires serial access to resources and realtime systems introduce an additional complexity: the need to minimize priority inversion and hence the excessive delay of more critical tasks.
-The least intrusive specification for enabling real-time safe synchronization is to require that implementations of the Java keyword synchronized implement one or more algorithms that prevent priority inversion among realtime Java threads that share the serialized resource.
-In addition, the specification should provide other data passing mechanisms to minimize the need for synchronization.
+The least intrusive specification for enabling realtime safe synchronization is to require that implementations of the Java keyword synchronized implement one or more algorithms that prevent priority inversion among realtime Java tasks that share the serialized resource.
+In addition, the specification provides other data passing mechanisms to minimize the need for synchronization.